adamsteger/portfolio/README.md

 In C++ directory, you will find coursework for algorithms from Data Structures and Algorithms, as well as Advanced Programming Techniques (CSCE 240).

-In HTML directory, you will find coursework for Computing in the Modern World (CSCE 190), along with CSS code.
+In JavaScript directory, you will find coursework for Computing in the Modern World (CSCE 190), along with HTML and CSS code.